laravel/docs/cashier-paddle.md

     }

     /**
-     * Get the customer's postcode to associate with Paddle.
+     * Get the customer's postal code to associate with Paddle.
      *
      * See the link below for countries which require this.
      *